 🧫 How Do Coliform Bacteria Get Into My Water?

-Fecal coliform bacteria usually get into water supplies through surface water runoff.
-Rainwater washes fecal waste from cattle and other animal livestock into small streams that lead to larger streams, lakes and rivers.
+Fecal coliform bacteria usually get into water supplies through surface water runoff in the natural environment.
+Rainwater washes animal fecal matter from cattle and other animal livestock into small streams that lead to larger streams, lakes and rivers.